AdobeDocs/commerce-frontend-core/src/pages/guide/themes/js-bundling.md

 ---
-group: frontend-developer-guide
-title: JavaScript Bundling
+title: JavaScript Bundling | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

+# JavaScript bundling

 JavaScript bundling is an optimization technique you can use to reduce the number of server requests for JavaScript files.
 Bundling accomplishes this by merging multiple JavaScript files together into one file to reduce the number of page requests.

-## Enable JavaScript bundling
+## Enable bundling

 <InlineAlert variant="info" slots="text"/>